Pursue or Defend against Harassment Claims with the Help of an Experienced Frederick Sexual Harassment Attorney

 An experienced Frederick sexual harassment lawyer from our team is passionate about protecting our clients.
 We will use our vast knowledge and experience to help you in your sexual harassment claim, including any of the recent changes in sexual harassment law.

-Schedule a Confidential Consultation with our Frederick, Maryland, Sexual Harassment Lawyers
+Schedule a Confidential Consultation with our Frederick Sexual Harassment Lawyers

 If you believe that you are the victim of sexual harassment in the workplace or you are a Maryland or District of Columbia employer confronting allegations of this nature or wish to revise your employment policies to comply with new sexual harassment laws, contact Joyce E. Smithey to arrange a confidential consultation.
-The Smithey Law Group, LLC, provides zealous legal representation to employers and employees throughout Frederick, Maryland, and the D.C. area.
-Contact the Smithey team by calling or completing our online contact form.
+Smithey Law Group LLC provides zealous legal representation to employers and employees throughout Frederick, Maryland, and the D.C. area.
+Contact the trusted Frederick sexual harassment attorneys at Smithey Law Group LLC by calling or completing our online contact form.